-William graduated with a Bachelor’s in Music Composition from Temple University’s Boyer College of Music and Dance in Philadelphia where he studied with Maurice Wright, Richard Brodhead, and Jan Krzywicki.
-As a Marshall Scholar, William earned his Master’s from the Royal College of Music in London studying with Kenneth Hesketh and Mark-Anthony Turnage after which he completed supplementary studies (Ergänzungsstudium) under the guidance of Georg Friedrich Haas at the Hochschule für Musik Basel in Switzerland.
-Most recently William took part in the yearlong Cursus Programme at IRCAM in Paris while in residence at Cité Internationale des Arts.
+Dougherty graduated with a Bachelor’s in Music Composition from Temple University in Philadelphia.
+As a Marshall Scholar, William earned his Master’s from the Royal College of Music in London after which he completed supplementary studies at the Hochschule für Musik Basel.
+In 2018-19, William completed the Cursus Programme in computer music at IRCAM in Paris while in residence at Cité Internationale des Arts.
 He earned his Doctor of Musical Arts degree from Columbia University in 2021.